-1) Feature Based Tracking and Recognition Across a Sparse Camera Network: In a smart camera network, local featurebased methods allow for object recognition simultaneously and independently to be performed on each of the smart cameras locally.
-Moreover, even when the fields of view of the cameras do not overlap, such feature-based approaches may be used to maintain the target's identity across the smart camera network.
+Feature based Tracking and recognition across a sparse camera network: In a smart camera network, local feature-based methods allow for object recognition to simultaneously and independently be performed on each of the smart cameras locally.
+Moreover, even when the field of view of the cameras do not overlap, such feature-based approaches may be used to maintain the target's identity across the smart camera network.
 As an example, consider the scenario where a sparse collection of video cameras is monitoring a large area.
 Target association across cameras needs to be performed only using the appearance information of these targets since the fields of views of these cameras might not overlap.
-Unfortunately, global appearance models such as a 2-D affine template image are not sufficient since the pose of the target will be very different when it reappears in another camera view.
-Moreover, since the targets may have very different 3-D structures, it is not possible to use a generic 3-D model, as was the case for face tracking.
-In such a scenario, local feature-based methods in combination with structure from motion techniques provide an effective alternative.
-In addition, structure from motion-based methods allows for target-specific 3-D models to be built online as the target moves within the field of view of each camera.
+Unfortunately, global appearance models such as a 2D affi ne template image are not suffi cient since the pose of the target will be very different when it reappears in another camera view.
+Moreover, since the targets may have very different 3D structures it is not possible to use a generic 3D model as was the case for face tracking.
+In such a scenario, local feature-based methods in combination with struture from motion techniques provide an effective alternative.
+In addition, structure from motion-based methods allow for target specifi c 3D models to be built online as the target moves within the fi eld of view of each camera.

-Consider a sparse distribution of cameras (see Fig. 10) covering a large area with blind regions in the coverage of the vehicle movement.
-As a potential application, let us suppose a white SUV is seen approaching a camera.
-Suppose, a list of authorized vehicles is available with appropriate descriptions; then we could verify if the approaching vehicle is in the authorized list.
-Verification of vehicle identity across nonoverlapping views presents two important challenges: pose and illumination.
-The models built for each vehicle need to account for possible changes in both.
+Consider a sparse distribution of cameras (see Figure 10) covering a large area with blind regions in the coverage of the vehicle movement.
+As a potential application, let us suppose a White SUV is seen approaching a camera.
+Suppose, a list of authorized vehicles is available with appropriate descriptions, then we could verify if the approaching vehicle is in the authorized list.
+Verifi cation of vehicle identity across non-overlapping views presents two important challenges: pose and illumination.
+The models built for each vehicle needs to account for possible changes in both.

-In [61], we address the problem of establishing identity of vehicles across nonoverlapping views when the vehicle moves on a plane.
-We use the 3-D structure of the vehicle, along with statistical appearance models as the fingerprint representing the vehicles.
-Estimation of the 3-D structure of the vehicle is performed using an approach specifically suited to vehicles exhibiting planar motion [62].
-The ability to estimate 3-D structure allows us to explicitly address the changes in pose (and hence, view).
-The estimated 3-D structure and its texture are used to generate synthetic views of the object.
-These synthetic views are then compared with the view of the vehicle in other cameras in order to perform recognition across nonoverlapping cameras.
+In [61], we address the problem of establishing identity of vehicles across non-overlapping views, when the vehicle moves on a plane.
+We use the 3D structure of the vehicle, along with statistical appearance models as the fingerprint representing the vehicles.
+Estimation of the 3D structure of the vehicle is performed using an approach specifi cally suited to vehicles exhibiting planar motion [62].
+The ability to estimate 3D structure allow us to explicitly address the changes in pose (and hence, view).
+The estimated 3D structure and its texture is used to generate synthetic views of the object.
+These synthetic views are then compared with the view of the vehicle in other cameras in order to perform recognition across non-overlapping cameras.
 We formulate the problem as one of simultaneous tracking and verification [18] of vehicle identity using the structural and appearance models in the fingerprint.
-In traditional tracking, the state-space over which filtering is performed contains the position of the object being tracked, while in a simultaneous tracking and verification framework, this state-space is augmented with the identity of the vehicle.
+In traditional tracking, the state-space over which filtering is performed contains the position of the object being tracked, while in a simultaneous tracking and verification framework this state-space is augmented with the identity of the vehicle.
 Thus simultaneous tracking and verification formally amounts to recursively estimating the position and the identity of the vehicle.
-Such an approach has several advantages over traditional methods since a) accurate tracking results improve recognition performance, b) improving recognition performance improves tracking since the gallery can contain addition individual specific information, and c) recursive filtering in a video enables the algorithm to be robust to occlusions, slow illumination, and pose changes.
+Such an approach has several advantages over traditional methods since a) accurate tracking results improve recognition performance, b) improving recognition performance improves tracking since the gallery can contain addition individual specific information and c) recursive filtering in a video enables the algorithm to be robust to occlusions, slow illumination and pose changes.
 Estimating the pose of the object in every frame enables recognition to be performed irrespective of the viewpoint of the camera.
-Fig. 10 summarizes results from [61].
+Figure 10 summarizes results from [61].